keepthatworktoyourself/otter/README.md

 `Otter.Fields.SubBlockArray`

-- Create a picker where the user can manage an array of subblocks, picking from types you predefine.
+- A repeater of subblocks, where the user picks blocks from one or more predefined types.
 - Options:
     - `description` : if supplied, used to title the wrapped subblock array in the editor
-    - `subblock_types: [ <block1>, <block2>, ... ]` : an array of block objects (previously created with `Otter.Blockset()`) defining what types of subblock the user can add to this subblock array.
+    - `subblock_types: [ <block1>, <block2>, ... ]` : an array of block objects defining which types of block the user will be able to pick from
     - `max: <number>` : optionally limit the number of subblocks the user can add

 ```js